-In this guide, we’ll explore the pros and cons of buying World of Hyatt points, as well as showing you the process to do so.
-Be sure to also check out the related World of Hyatt ‘Buy Points Promotions’ page for the latest deals.
+In this guide, we’ll explore the pros and cons of buying World of Hyatt points and show you how it’s done.
+You can also peruse our related World of Hyatt Buy Points Promotions page for the latest deals.

 What are the benefits of buying World of Hyatt points?